jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment.rst

   - A `virtual environment`_ is a separate folder where I can install `python packages`_ that my project needs.
 This helps me keep things that belong to the project in one place separate from other things on the computer.
 It means I can have a separate `virtual environment` for every project with only the programs that the project needs
   - ``.venv`` is the name I am giving for the `virtual environment`

     ..
-NOTE:: ``.venv`` is Python_ convention, I can use any name I want for the virtual environment
+TIP:: ``.venv`` is Python_ convention, I can use any name I want for the virtual environment

 * I run tree_ with a few options to see what changed